Effects of Hurricane Sandy in New Jersey: Other areas

 The rail operations center of New Jersey Transit was flooded by 8 ft of water and an emergency generator was submerged.
 Floodwater damaged at least 65 locomotive engines and 257 rail cars.
 It was expected to be weeks before the resumption of service.

 Basking Ridge New Jersey and the Somerset Hills area suffered numerous downed trees, downed power lines and road closures lasting for up to 2 weeks.

+In Newark, the Passaic Valley Sewerage Commission's wastewater treatment facility lost power for three days and was flooded by tidal surge, resulting in billions of gallons of untreated and partially treated sewage being released into area waterways and destruction of critical equipment.
+Repairs were estimated to cost more than $100 million, and resilience investments may cost more than $700 million.

 Transportation

 As of early morning October 31, nearly 3,000 flights had been cancelled.
 Newark Liberty Airport reopened in the afternoon of October 31.
 Teterboro Airport remained closed until November 1.

 New Jersey Transit was shut down in its entirety.
 Rail service was partly restored on Nov 1.
 PATH services were also shut down.